 < Back

-Four Carved Burlwood Figures of Lohan China 19th Century
+Four Fine Old Chinese Burlwood Figures of Buddhist Saints or Lohan China 19th Century

 Enquire About This Artworks >

-Four Carved Burlwood Figures of Lohan China 19th Century
+Four Fine Old Carved Burlwood Figures of Buddhist Saints or Lohan from China 19th Century

-This four beautiful burlwood carved figures of the Buddhist Saint Lohan also known as Arhats.
+These four beautiful burlwood carved figures of the Buddhist Saint Lohan also known as Arhats.
 Lohans are followers of the Buddha who reached enlightenment but have not yet attained the higher state of nirvana.
-Lohan is the Chinese name, Arhat is the Sanskrit and Rakan the Japanese all for the same persons.
-These were likely carved in the early to mid 19th century and the use of root wood or burlwood was very poupular in China during this time.
+Lohan is the Chinese name, Arhat is the Sanskrit, and Rakan is the Japanese all for the same person.
+These were likely carved in the early to mid 19th century and the use of root wood or burlwood was very popular in China during this time.

 The Eighteen Arhats or Lohan are depicted in Mahayana Buddhism as the original followers of Gautama Buddha (arhat) who have followed the Noble Eightfold Path and attained the four stages of enlightenment.
 They have reached the state of Nirvana and are free of worldly cravings.
 They are charged to protect the Buddhist faith and to wait on earth for the coming of Maitreya, an enlightened Buddha prophesied to arrive on earth many millennia after Gautama Buddha’s death In China, the eighteen arhats are also a popular subject in Buddhist art,